kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         - multiple certificates
             ```
             alb.ingress.kubernetes.io/certificate-arn: arn:aws:acm:us-west-2:xxxxx:certificate/cert1,arn:aws:acm:us-west-2:xxxxx:certificate/cert2,arn:aws:acm:us-west-2:xxxxx:certificate/cert3
             ```

-    !!!tip
-        If the `alb.ingress.kubernetes.io/certificate-arn` annotation is not specified, the controller will attempt to add certificates to listeners that require it by matching available certs from ACM with the `host` field in each listener's Ingress rule.

-    !!!example
-        - attaches a cert for `dev.example.com` or `*.example.com` to the ALB
-            ```yaml
-            apiVersion: extensions/v1beta1
-            kind: Ingress
-            metadata:
-            namespace: default
-            name: ingress
-            annotations:
-              kubernetes.io/ingress.class: alb
-              alb.ingress.kubernetes.io/listen-ports: '[{"HTTPS":443}]'
-            spec:
-            rules:
-            - host: dev.example.com
-              http:
-                paths:
-                - path: /users/*
-                backend:
-                  serviceName: user-service
-                  servicePort: 80
-            ```

-    !!!tip
-        Alternatively, domains specified using the `tls` field in the spec will also be matched with listeners and their certs will be attached from ACM.
-This can be used in conjunction with listener host field matching.

-    !!!example
-        - attaches certs for `www.example.com` to the ALB
-            ```yaml
-            apiVersion: extensions/v1beta1
-            kind: Ingress
-            metadata:
-            namespace: default
-            name: ingress
-            annotations:
-              kubernetes.io/ingress.class: alb
-              alb.ingress.kubernetes.io/listen-ports: '[{"HTTPS":443}]'
-            spec:
-              tls:
-              - hosts:
-                - www.example.com
-              rules:
-              - http:
-                  paths:
-                  - path: /users/*
-                    backend:
-                      serviceName: user-service
-                      servicePort: 80
-            ```

 - <a name="ssl-policy">`alb.ingress.kubernetes.io/ssl-policy`</a> specifies the [Security Policy](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) that should be assigned to the ALB, allowing you to control the protocol and ciphers.